-Dad obviously cared deeply for his family but worried about new partners exploiting inheritances and had set up a \$2 million testamentary trust for each of his children, generating an average return of approximately \$180,000, or around 9.0 per cent, per annum.
+Dad obviously cared deeply for his family, but worried about new partners exploiting inheritances and had set up a \$2m testamentary trust for each of his children, generating an average return of approximately \$180,000, or around 9.0%, per annum.
 They had no idea it was coming - or that he was so wealthy.

-The scenario generated the potential for a number of strategies - superannuation, a capital gains tax-free house upgrade... and a secret 'game-changer' - long-term inter-generational wealth creation.
+The scenario generated the potential for a number of strategies - superannuation, a capital gains tax free house upgrade... and a secret 'game changer' - long-term inter-generational wealth creation.

-For my client, the inheritance, in addition to her own pre-planning, represented far more than she wanted or needed.
+For my client, the inheritance, in addition to her own pre-planning, represented far more than she wanted, or needed.
 At the time, her annual living expenses were covered by around \$60,000 from her combined super accounts, some \$800,000 in total.
 Owning her home and car, she was happy with her lifestyle and didn't feel a great need to splash cash.
 There were, however, her two adult children she felt would benefit from some immediate support (and who in fact, will eventually inherit the trust) and her new (informal) partner to whom she wished to cautiously provide some assistance.

-Finding herself with \$2,800,000 in income-generating investments, with the potential to generate \$240,000 p.a., she understood that a significant amount of money would create some investment challenges, not the least of which was to keep the tax liability within the legal and morally permissible limit.
+Finding herself with \$2,800,000 in income generating investments, with the potential to generate \$240,000 pa, she understood that a significant amount of money would create some investment challenges, not the least of which was to keep the tax liability within the legal and morally permissible limit.

 Not surprisingly, the first wealth creation 'bucket' I advised my client to fill was superannuation.

-With superannuation contributions taxed at 15 per cent on the way in, just 15 per cent on earnings, and taxfree on the way out (either as a lump sum or as regular pension payments after age 60) the tax benefits are compelling.
+With superannuation contributions taxed at 15% on the way in, just 15% on earnings, and tax free on the way out (either as a lump sum or as regular pension payments after age 60) the tax benefits are compelling.

-If this client is able to work 40 hours within a 30 day period each year, after age 65, she will be deemed to be 'gainfully employed' and able to make additional annual super contributions of up to \$100,000 until age 75, or until she reaches the Transfer Balance Cap of \$1.6 million - which won't take too long.
-When reached, based on a portfolio with an assumed earning rate of 5.0 per cent pa, her TBC balance will generate tax-free income of \$80,000 p.a. for as long as it is needed.
+If this client is able to work 40 hours within a 30 day period each year, after age 65, she will be deemed to be 'gainfully employed' and able to make additional annual super contributions of up to \$100,000 until age 75, or until she reaches the Transfer Balance Cap of \$1.6m - which won't take too long.
+When reached, based on a portfolio with an assumed earning rate of 5.0% pa, her TBC balance will generate tax free income of \$80,000 pa for as long as it is needed.

-Bear in mind that on this same amount of \$1.6 million, the income generated via the fully invested direct share portfolio within the testamentary trust has been closer to \$144,000 p.a., based on recent earnings of 9 per cent p.a.
-However, this relates to an aggressive asset allocation, and for reasons borne out by the current investment climate, this is not an asset allocation I would generally recommend for an income strategy.
+Bear in mind that on this same amount of \$1.6m, the income generated via the fully invested direct share portfolio within the testamentary trust has been closer to \$144,000 pa, based on recent earnings of 9.0% pa.
+However, this relates to an aggressive asset allocation and, for reasons borne out by the current investment climate, this is not an asset allocation I would generally recommend for an income strategy.